windingwind/zotero-pdf-translate/README.md

 ## Usage

-Once you have the plugin installed simply, open any PDF/EPub/webpage in your collections.
+Open any PDF/EPub/webpage in the Zotero reader.

-- Select some text, the translations are shown on the popup and the right sidebar(v0.2.0); Hold `Alt/Option` to concat selections.
+- Select text, the translations are shown on the popup and the item pane(v0.2.0).
   ![](docs/res/en2zh.jpg)

-- Highlight/Underline some text, the translations are added to the annotation comment(v0.3.0); Modify & retranslate the annotation text in the sidebar and click the `Update Annotation` to modify the annotation text and translation(v0.6.6);
+- Highlight/Underline some text, the translations are added to the annotation comment(v0.3.0); Modify & retranslate the annotation text in the item pane and click the `Update Annotation` to modify the annotation text and translation(v0.6.6);
 - Add selected text along with translation to note(v0.4.0); _Only works when a note editor is active._
   ![](docs/res/addtonote.jpg)